 - Almond flour.
 Finely ground almond flour.
-See below on how to make your own, if you’d like.
+See the next section for how to make your own, if you'd like.

 - Heavy whipping cream.
 For the topping.
 Coconut cream can also be used, but omit the coconut extract in the topping if you go this route.
 Continue reading for how to use coconut cream.